Dancing dolls have been used for at least the past one hundred and fifty years in Great Britain, and are also known in Ireland and north America.

 We have a resource pack and a box of jig dolls that have been taken out into the community for the last 15+ years.
 They get regular outings at schools, for extra curricular groups such as Girlguiding, home schooling groups and care homes and day centres.
 Please do get in touch if you’d like to share the joy of these foot tapping wooden folk.

-To see some footage of these characters in action, our video & audio page shows a recent outing to Norfolk.
+To see some footage of these characters in action, our video & audio page shows a recent outing to Norwich with Val and friends.
 Click here.
 You will also find a short film clip made by our regular volunteer Paul Johnson in 2013 of Traditional Music Day guest Jeff Warner.